Skip to content

 Generate a 1200×630 Open Graph card for a forge.dev alternatives roundup.
 Pure black background with a very faint horizontal scan-line texture, small mono label top-left reading "forge.dev / alternatives".
 Center: big white monospace headline "The 4 best open-source alternatives".
 Below the headline a balanced 4-up monospace grid of project wordmarks in muted gray-green: "postgres", "meilisearch", "typesense", "weaviate", each in its own small bordered tile with a tiny ✓ above the name.
 Hacker / open-source aesthetic, pixel-perfect type, no decoration.

-Comparison page Open Graph FAQ
+Comparison Page Open Graph FAQ

 How to balance both logos, when to surface a verdict, and how to keep the card neutral enough to convert.